wmegchel/GratiSSH/README.md

 ```

 ## Making and sending the RSA key
-To be able to connect from outside the PMC, the HPC administrators must add your RSA key to the system.
+To be able to connect from outside the Princess Maxima Center, the HPC administrators must add your RSA key to the system.
 If you do not have access to the HPC yet, generate a key using the following commands:

 ```{r, eval = F, echo = T}
 cd ~/.ssh